Lexxeous/technical_references/Postman/Postman Management.md

 **Postman** is a quick and powerful way to test custom and 3rd-party back-end APIs without the need for a front-end interface.
 As long as the back-end API runs with HTTP RESTful actions, **Postman** is a great pick (however, there are options to run **Postman** requests with legacy API systems).

+For more information, please see the [official **Postman** documentation](https://learning.postman.com/docs/getting-started/introduction/).

 ## II.
 Installation:

   * [Web Application](https://www.postman.com/) - (*Easiest*)